PyWiFeS/pipeline/README.md

 - Splice blue and red spectra

 ## Reporting Issues or Suggestions
 If you encounter any issues or have suggestions for improving the pipeline, please [**open a new issue**](https://github.com/PyWiFeS/pipeline/issues) in the `issues` tab and fill out the provided template.
-Your feedback is valuable!
+Your feedback is very valuable!